Toward the End of Time: Plot summary

-Gloria's hired deer hunter shoots and kills the young doe who has been nibbling their garden.
-Ben cannot participate in Gloria's triumph or the deer hunter's communion with nature.
-Ben regains some control of his bladder, but this is not enough to erase the impression that he has become a ghost wandering around in his own house.
+Gloria hires a deer hunter to kills the doe that has been nibbling their garden.
+Ben cannot share Gloria's triumph or the hunter's communion with nature.
+He regains some control of his bladder, but this is not enough to erase the impression that he has become a ghost wandering around in his own house.

 Critical reception

-In a review for the New York Observer entitled, "John Updike, Champion Literary Phallocrat, Drops One; Is This Finally the End for Magnificent Narcissists?" (later published in Consider the Lobster), novelist David Foster Wallace wrote a scathing critique of Toward the End of Time.
+In a review for the New York Observer titled "John Updike, Champion Literary Phallocrat, Drops One; Is This Finally the End for Magnificent Narcissists?" (later published in Consider the Lobster), novelist David Foster Wallace wrote a scathing critique of Toward the End of Time.
 Wallace wrote:

 It is, of the total 25 Updike books I've read, far and away the worst, a novel so mind-bendingly clunky and self-indulgent that it's hard to believe the author let it be published in this kind of shape.

-Wallace quotes literary readers he knows who characterize Updike "just a penis with a thesaurus."
-Aside from its protagonist, who, Wallace argues, is fundamentally unlikable, the novel's prose is so "turgid" that it distracts "us with worries about whether Mr. Updike might be injured or ill."
+Wallace quotes literary readers he knows who call Updike "a penis with a thesaurus".
+Aside from its protagonist, whom Wallace calls unlikable, he says the novel's prose is so "turgid" that it distracts "us with worries about whether Mr. Updike might be injured or ill".
 Wallace concludes:

 Ben Turnbull's unhappiness is obvious right from the book's first page.
 But it never once occurs to him that the reason he's so unhappy is that he's an asshole.

-In contrast, Margaret Atwood wrote a very positive review of Toward the End of Time for the New York Times, "Memento Mori--But First, Carpe Diem."
-She praises Updike's "brilliant metaphors" and describes the central character Ben Turnbull in his semi-idyllic, upper class rural home as "a Thoreau run through the meat grinder of the 20th century."
+In contrast, Margaret Atwood wrote a favorable review for the New York Times, "Memento Mori—But First, Carpe Diem".
+She praised Updike's "brilliant metaphors" and called Turnbull, in his semi-idyllic, upper-class rural home, "a Thoreau run through the meat grinder of the 20th century".

-Atwood takes note of Turnbull’s frequent brutality (both towards himself and others), but also notes his rueful, evenhanded powers of observation that "[fall] alike on everything: on flowers, animals, grandchildren, corpses, copulations; on ancient Egypt and plastic peanuts; on memory, disgust, dread, lust and spiritual rapture."
+Atwood noted Turnbull's brutality (to both himself and others) but also his rueful, evenhanded powers of observation that fall "alike on everything: on flowers, animals, grandchildren, corpses, copulations; on ancient Egypt and plastic peanuts; on memory, disgust, dread, lust and spiritual rapture."

-Atwood ends with the claim that "As memento mori and its obverse, carpe diem, Toward the End of Time could scarcely be bettered."
+Atwood concluded, "As memento mori and its obverse, carpe diem, Toward the End of Time could scarcely be bettered."

-Critic James Wood was dismissive, as he is of much of Updike's work, calling it 'a deeply misogynistic moan'.
+Critic James Wood was dismissive, as he is of much of Updike's work, calling the book "a deeply misogynistic moan".

-In his 2006 New York Times review of Updike’s novel Terrorist, novelist Robert Stone called Toward the End of Time a “haunting but unresolved novel.”
-Stone believes that Updike’s “work has never departed too far from his religious concerns”, and Toward the End of Time is no different, even though it “presents a war- and crime-ravaged terminal America.”
+In his 2006 New York Times review of Updike's novel Terrorist, novelist Robert Stone called Toward the End of Time a "haunting but unresolved novel" and wrote that Updike's work "has never departed too far from his religious concerns" and that Toward the End of Time is no different, even though it "presents a war- and crime-ravaged terminal America".